-Private sector firms will have to take responsibility for confirming the true status of their relationships with contractors from 6 April 2021, this introduction having been delayed by a year due to the financial impact of the pandemic.
+Private sector firms will have to take responsibility for confirming the true status of their relationships with consultants from 6 April 2021, this introduction having been delayed by a year due to the financial impact of the pandemic.

-IR35 (which is part of the off payroll working rules) is a set of regulations that are intended to make sure that employment taxes are paid where a consultant provides their services via an intermediary (usually their own personal services company (PSC) and would be considered, for tax purposes, to be an employee of the end user company.
+IR35 (also known as the “off-payroll working rules”) is a set of regulations that are intended to make sure that employment taxes are paid where a consultant provides their services via an intermediary (usually their own personal services company) and is considered, for tax purposes, to be an employee of the end user business.

-IR35 has often been criticised for being overly complex, disruptive to business and poorly executed by HMRC – in fact figures from 2017 show that the government department has lost 5 out of every 6 challenges to its IR35 related fines.
-In order to tackle the challenges associated with IR35, significant changes are being made in 2020 that will have a wide ranging impact both on end user companies and the consultants themselves.
+The existing rules have often been criticised for being overly complex, disruptive to business and poorly executed by HMRC – in fact records show that the government department has more often than not lost the challenges to its related fines.
+To tackle those challenges, significant changes are being made in 2021 that will have a wide-ranging impact both on end user businesses and the consultants themselves.

-On 6 April 2020, the end-client will become responsible for establishing whether a contract engagement with a consultant via their intermediary (usually their own personal services company) falls within the rules.
+On 6 April 2021, the end user business will become responsible for establishing whether a contract engagement with a consultant via their intermediary (usually their own personal services company) falls within the rules.
 Up until then, it is the responsibility of the person supplying the services to make this determination.
 The rules will bring the private sector in line with the changes brought in for the public sector in April 2017.

 This new legislation will only apply to medium or large businesses.
-There will be an exemption for end-clients who are ‘small businesses,’ where the responsibility for determining the IR35 status of a contract will remain with the PSC and the new changes will not apply.
+There will be an exemption for end user businesses who are ‘small businesses,’ where the responsibility for determining the IR35 status of a contract will remain with the intermediary and the new changes will not apply.

-It’s important to note that the government has included clauses in the legislation to ensure that medium or large businesses do not set-up arm’s length companies or subsidiaries to procure services from PSCs.
+It’s important to note that the government has included clauses in the legislation to ensure that medium or large businesses do not set-up arm’s length companies or subsidiaries to procure services from intermediaries.
 The legislation will apply to the parent company based on the aggregate amount of turnover and the aggregate amount of the balance sheet total of the connected entities.
-There’s no small business exemption for public sector organisations and the legislation will apply to all end-clients engaging PSC workers in the public sector.
+There’s no small business exemption for public sector organisations and the legislation will apply to all end user businesses engaging such workers in the public sector.